-Fisher & Paykel F2 Error Code — What It Means & How to Fix It
+Fisher & Paykel F2 Error Code — Motor Not Rotating on DishDrawer

-What Does the F2 Error Mean on a Fisher & Paykel DishDrawer?
+What Does the F2 Error Code Mean on a Fisher & Paykel Dishwasher?

 When to Call a Professional

 $219 includes a callout and up to 30 minutes labour onsite — most faults are diagnosed and many repaired in that time.
-12-month warranty on all parts supplied and installed.
+Additional labour is charged at $45 per 15-minute block.
+Seniors, pensioners, and students receive a $20 discount.
+Parts are quoted separately based on what is needed.
+All prices are estimates only.

 Frequently Asked Questions